ryumiyax/TaikoArcadeLoader/README.md

   song_no = []

 [drum]
-# input interval (if you are using taiko drum controller, it should be set to 0)
+# input interval (if using taiko drum controller, should be set to 0)
 wait_period = 4

 [controller]
 # use analog input
 analog_input = false

+[keyboard]
+# auto change to english ime mode
+auto_ime = false
+# use jp layout scan code (if using jp layout keyboard, must be set to true)
+jp_layout = false
 ```